Lifespan of gutters

 Clean Gutters Thoroughly

-Use a gutter scoop or trowel to remove leaves, sticks, and other debris from your gutters.
-Be sure to also flush the downspouts.
+Use a gutter scoop, trowel, or other tool to remove leaves, twigs, and other debris from your gutters.
+Be sure to also flush the downspouts to ensure proper drainage.

 3. 3